arafatm/arafatm.github.io/_articles/career/the-cut-questions-to-ask-in-interview.md

 what it’ll take to truly excel in the job — and whatever the answer is, you can think about whether or not it’s something you’re likely able to do.

-## 7. “How would you describe the culture here?
-What type of people tend to really thrive here, and what type don’t do as well?”
+## How would you describe the culture here?
+What type of people tend to really thrive here, and what type don’t do as well?

 If the culture is very formal with lots of hierarchy and you’re happiest in a more relaxed environment, this might not be the right match for you.